Norman Cross Prison: Food

 Food was prepared by cooks drawn from the prison ranks.
 The cooks, one for every 12 prisoners, were paid a small allowance by the British government.
 The initial daily food ration for each prisoner was 1 lb of beef, 1 lb of bread, 1 lb of potatoes, and 1 lb of cabbage or pease.
 As the majority of prisoners were Roman Catholic, herrings or cod was substituted for beef on Fridays.
-Each prisoner was also allowed 2oz of soap per week.
-In November 1797 the British and French governments agreed that each should feed their own citizens in their enemy's prisons.
-The French provided a daily ration of 1 pint of beer, 8oz of beef or fish, 26oz of bread, 2oz of cheese and 1 lb of potato or fresh vegetables.
+Each prisoner was also allowed 2 oz of soap per week.
+In November 1797, the British and French governments agreed that each should feed their own citizens in their enemy's prisons.
+The French provided a daily ration of one pint of beer, 8 oz of beef or fish, 26 oz of bread, 2 oz of cheese and 1 lb of potato or fresh vegetables.
 They were also allowed 1 lb of soap and 1 lb of tobacco per month.
-Patients in the prison hospital were given a daily ration of 1 pint of tea morning and evening, 16oz of bread, 16oz of beef, mutton or fish, 1 pint of broth, 16oz of green vegetables or potato, and 2 pints of beer.
+Patients in the prison hospital were given a daily ration of one pint of tea morning and evening, 16 oz of bread, 16 oz of beef, mutton or fish, one pint of broth, 16 oz of green vegetables or potato, and two pints of beer.

 The British government went to great lengths to provide food of a quality at least equal to that available to locals.
 The senior officer from each quadrangle was permitted to inspect the food as it was delivered to the prison to ensure it was of sufficient quality.

 Despite the generous supply and quality of food, some prisoners died of starvation after gambling away their rations.

 Education

 Most prisoners were illiterate and were offered the opportunity to learn to read and write in their native language and English.
 Prisoners who could read were given access to books.
 News on the progress of the war, including successes and defeats on both sides, was reported to prisoners.

-In April 1799 French prisoners at Liverpool were reported to have performed plays by Voltaire in a neat prison theatre they had constructed.
+In April 1799, French prisoners at Liverpool were reported to have performed plays by Voltaire in a neat prison theatre they had constructed.
 In July 1799, Dutch prisoners at Norman Cross sought permission to use one building as a theatre.
 The Sea Lords refused.
-However Foulley's model, depicting the prison as it was in about 1809, shows a theatre in the south-west quadrangle.
+However, Foulley's model, depicting the prison as it was in about 1809, shows a theatre in the south-west quadrangle.